-‘Survivor’ is an American version of the ‘Survivor’ franchise, which is international, and the reality competition is derived from the Swedish show ‘Expedition Robinson’ that was created by Charlie Parsons and first premiered in 1997.
-The American version of the series airs on CBS and first premiered on May 31, 2000.
-The show is hosted by Jeff Probst, who is a television personality.
+‘Survivor’ is an American version of the ‘Survivor’ franchise and is derived from the Swedish show ‘Expedition Robinson’ that was created by Charlie Parsons and first premiered in 1997.
+The series airs on CBS and first premiered on May 31, 2000.
+The show is hosted by Jeff Probst.
 Survivor Productions LLC, Castaway Television Productions, Mark Burnett Productions, One Three Media, United Artists Media Group, and MGM Television are the companies backing the project, while Probst is on board as an executive producer along with Mark Burnett and Charlie Parsons.

 The basic premise of the show is about contestants who are left on an isolated island and must fend for themselves, by way of gathering food, water, arranging for clothing and shelter.
 As they battle it out among themselves, they also have to face various challenges and beat them in order to not be eliminated.
 As the contestants progressively decrease, the winner eventually gets to take home a million dollars.
 The show has garnered a large fan base and has become immensely popular over the seasons.

 The cast of ‘Survivor’ is solely dependent on the contestants who are part of the show in each season.
 Since the contestants change over the seasons, there is no fixed cast for the show.
 Though, host Jeff Probst remains a constant across all the seasons.